-In their Reports, the Indicated Energy Efficiency Sellers fail to demonstrate that their midstream and upstream programs cause any reductions in energy consumption or behavior by end-use customers.
+In their Reports, the Indicated Energy Efficiency Sellers fail to demonstrate that their midstream and upstream programs cause any reductions in energy consumption or changes in behavior by end-use customers.
+The same is true for the other programs for which EE savings are submitted by Indicated Energy Efficiency Sellers.
 The Indicated Energy Efficiency Sellers fail to show any contractual relationship with end-use customers, and they fail to establish legal rights to any reductions in energy usage required to be eligible to receive energy efficiency payments from PJM.
-The Indicated Energy Efficiency Sellers provide no or inadequate evidence that their actions result in end use customers reducing their energy consumption beyond what it would have been otherwise, including failure to demonstrate that they meet required tests of statistical significance; reliance on outdated and irrelevant baseline data; and failure to adequately support leakage assumptions.
+The Indicated Energy Efficiency Sellers provide no evidence or inadequate evidence that their actions result in end use customers reducing their energy consumption below what it would have been otherwise, including failure to demonstrate that they meet required tests of statistical significance; reliance on outdated and irrelevant baseline data; and failure to adequately support leakage assumptions.
+It is not just and reasonable to pay Indicated Energy Efficiency Sellers anything absent a definitive showing that the submitted programs and measures meet the tariff standards.

-A. Indicated Energy Efficiency Seller's Midstream and Upstream Programs Do Not Cause Changes in End Use Customer Behavior or Result in a Reduction in Energy Usage.
+A. Indicated Energy Efficiency Seller Have Failed to Demonstrate that Submitted Programs Result in a Reduction in Energy Usage.

-The PJM OA defines an EE resource as a project, including installation of more efficient devices or equipment or implementation of more efficient processes or systems, exceeding then-current building codes, appliance standards, or other relevant standards, designed to achieve a continuous reduction in electric energy consumption at the End-Use Customer's retail site that is not reflected in the peak load forecast prepared for the delivery year.
-EE resources are therefore required to cause decreases in energy consumption at an end use customer's location.
-EE resources are intended to cause changes in end use customer behavior resulting in a reduction in energy usage beyond what they would have otherwise.
+The PJM OA defines an EE resource as a project, including installation of more efficient devices or equipment or implementation of more efficient processes or systems, exceeding then current building codes, appliance standards, or other relevant standards, designed to achieve a continuous reduction in electric energy consumption at the End-Use Customer's retail site that is not reflected in the peak load forecast prepared for the delivery year.
+EE resources are required to cause reductions in energy consumption at an end use customer's location.
+EE resources are required to reduce energy usage compared to what the customer would have done otherwise.
 The causation requirement for EE resources may be found in North American Energy Standards Board energy efficiency standards.
-Standard WEQ-021-3.1.1, states that "[a]n Energy Efficiency Resource may participate in wholesale markets where there is a verified permanent load reduction behind the distribution meter resulting from installation of Energy Efficiency equipment, processes, or systems."27 Standards WEQ-021-1.1 and WEQ-0.0.0 require ISOs and RTOs to establish M&V methodologies that "determin[e] reductions in usage and/or demand resulting from Demand Response or Energy Efficiency."28 NAESB Standard WEQ-021-3.2.9 requires EE resource providers to submit M&V plans that "include a detailed description of calculations used to establish Energy Efficiency Baseline and actual Demand Reduction Value."
-NAESB defines "Energy Efficiency Baseline" as "[e]nergy usage that would have occurred without implementation of the subject measure or project."
+Standard WEQ-021-3.1.1, states that "[a]n Energy Efficiency Resource may participate in wholesale markets where there is a verified permanent load reduction behind the distribution meter resulting from installation of Energy Efficiency equipment, processes, or systems."32 Standards WEQ-021-1.1 and WEQ-0.0.0 require ISOs and RTOs to establish M&V methodologies that "determin[e] reductions in usage and/or demand resulting from Demand Response or Energy Efficiency."33 NAESB Standard WEQ-021-3.2.9 requires EE resource providers to submit M&V plans that "include a detailed description of calculations used to establish Energy Efficiency Baseline and actual Demand Reduction Value."
+NAESB defines "Energy Efficiency Baseline" as "[e]nergy usage that would have occurred without implementation of the subject measure or project."34 35

-Indicated Energy Efficiency Seller's midstream and upstream programs simply aggregate sales data of products that end use customers independently made the decision
+Indicated Energy Efficiency Sellers' midstream and upstream programs simply aggregate sales data of products that end use customers independently made the decision to purchase, claim to own the associated rights to assumed energy savings and submit the sales receipts together with unsupported assumptions about actual usage to support payments under the PJM capacity market construct.